What are Gem Species and Gem Varieties?

 Gem species are mineral species prized for their durability and beauty.
 Learn how chemical formulas and crystal structures define species and what causes gem variations, such as colors and optical phenomena.

-For example, Beryl is a gem species.
-The chemical make up of Beryl is Be3Al2Si6O18.
-That means there are 3 beryllium atoms, 2 aluminum, 6 silicon, and 18 oxygen atoms in each molecule of Beryl.
-Now, combine the chemistry with a hexagonal crystal structure and you have the definition of Beryl.
+For example, the mineral beryl has the chemical formula: Be3Al2Si6O18.
+That means each molecule of beryl contains 3 beryllium, 2 aluminum, 6 silicon, and 18 oxygen atoms.
+Now, combine the chemistry with a hexagonal crystal structure and you have the definition of the beryl species.